 Easy, Step-by-Step Help

 Failing the Elementary Education 1-6 is much more expensive than a study guide.
-Preparation is cheap compared to the cost of failing- you can’t afford NOT to purchase the exam.
+Preparation is cheap compared to the cost of failing- you can’t afford NOT to purchase the study guide.

 Guaranteed Preparation for the Elementary Education 1-6

 What’s on the Elementary Education 1-6: Subtest 4 Exam?

 Taking the ILTS Elementary Education Subtest 4: Fine Arts exam can be a daunting task.
 Because its goal is to test your classroom readiness across the spectrum of content, it covers a lot of ground.

 The ILTS Elementary Education Subtest 4: Fine Arts exam is a required exam that ensures candidates have sufficient knowledge in all relevant subject areas to teach elementary school.

 Taking the ILTS Elementary Education Subtest 4: Fine Arts exam can be a daunting task.
 Because its goal is to test your classroom readiness across the spectrum of content, it covers a lot of ground.
 This breadth can make it hard to know how to prepare.
 Luckily, if you understand how the test is organized and what it is testing, you will have no problem prepping for this test.
 In order to cover everything, subtest 4 is broken down into 5 objectives.

 You will have a total of 1 hour and 30 minutes to complete subtest 4.